 If you have not tried smoked steelhead trout then have been missing out on one of the most buttery and delicious tasting fish available.
 It looks a lot like salmon but it seems to have a little more fat between the layers of meat and, for this reason, it is perfect for smoking low and slow.

-Unlike every other recipe on the internet and elsewhere for smoking steelhead trout, I recommend that you don’t brine it or worry about forming a pellicle.
-Trust me.. this fish is wonderful and doesn’t need these extra processes to make it taste really good.
+Unlike every other recipe on the internet and elsewhere for smoking steelhead trout, there is no real need to brine it or any other lengthy process to make it taste good.

 Abi makes a great watermelon salad that goes really well with the fish.
 I have included the recipe below for your enjoyment.

 Remove the fish from it's container or wrapper and rinse it well under cold water.

 Lay it on the cutting board skin side down.

 As a safety precaution you will want to make sure all bones are removed– if you run your fingers lightly along the top of the fish you can feel them sticking out just above the surface.
 If you find one, pull it out with clean needle nose pliers.